 Do this, and the innovators will eventually leave your church, having grown bored.
-They’ll throw their energy behind a church that will experiment.
+They’ll throw their energy behind a charismatic church willing to experiment.

-Down the road, that will leave you in a place where – even when you want to innovate – you can’t innovate, because all the ideas people have abandoned ship.
+Down the road, that will leave you in a place where – even when you want to innovate – you can’t because all the idea people have abandoned ship.

 When was the last time you did something truly new?
 If you can’t answer that question, beware.

 As your church grows, that will change.
-You will need to manage what you’ve built.
+You’ll need to manage what you’ve built.

-I found great management became a major need for us at Connexus Church, where I serve, when we were between the 800-1000 attendance mark.
-Without great systems and organization, you will never be able to sustain something that size, let alone steward it well.
+Great management became a major need at Connexus Church, where I used to serve as lead pastor, when we were between the 800-1000 attendance mark.
+Without great systems, church structure, and organization, you’ll never be able to sustain something that size, let alone steward it well.

 The trap here is that once you start managing, you may stop building anything of value.
 Instead, you simply manage what you’ve already built.

-If all you do is manage what you’ve already built, you won’t have much left to manage in the future.
+If all you do is manage what you’ve already built, it’s likely that your church is dying, and you won’t have much left to manage in the future.

-The key is to manage well but keep leading – keep innovating, keep changing, keep experimenting and keep figuring out new ways to accomplish your mission.
+The key is to manage well but to keep leading – keep innovating, keep changing, keep experimenting, and keep figuring out new ways to accomplish your mission.

-When I meet leaders of dying churches, they are almost always in what I call ‘maintenance mode’ – maintaining the organization they’ve built has become more important than the mission that got them started.
+When I meet leaders of dying churches, they’re almost always in what I call ‘maintenance mode’ – maintaining the organization they’ve built has become more important than the mission that got them started.

 In fact, when you drill down, very few can articulate or agree on what the mission is.
 They just agree they need to maintain what they’ve got.

-As long as the mission is central (especially in the church), you will have a bright future.
+As long as the mission is central (especially in the church), you’ll have a bright future.

-When maintenance begins to trumps mission, the end is near.
+When maintenance begins to trump mission, the end is near.

 How you respond when you receive attention is critical.